Be the Early Bird: 11 Tips for Becoming a Morning Person

 #9 Feel free to blast loud music while you get moving.

 It helps me when I turn on Pandora, Amazon Music, or even my own playlists.
-Check out our recommended cardio mix here; it’s sure to get your blood pumping!
+Check out our recommended cardio mix; it’s sure to get your blood pumping!
 It will wake your mind, and if it’s the right tune, it’ll also wake up your body.
 Be honest, Mamas.
 What’s that song that you can’t help but dance to?
 For me, it’s basically anything by a boy band.
 We just planned my bachelorette party to go see Backstreet Boys in Vegas, and I’m so stoked!
 Jamming some N*Sync or BSB first thing in the morning really gets me going!
 Plus, it puts me in a great mood and ready to conquer the day.
 I also recommend “Best Day of my Life” by American Authors; Kevin’s go-to is “All I Do is Win” by DJ Khaled.
-I usually wake K1 up in the mornings with the song “Write Your Story” by Francesca Battistelli.
+I usually wake my daughter up in the mornings with the song “Write Your Story” by Francesca Battistelli (If this is your kind of song, check out our Christian playlist).
 You get the picture!
 Pick your jam, and play it loud and proud!

 #10 Work out in the morning.